-People often fail when beginning to prepare because they don’t know where to begin.
-Often, people don’t know where to begin due to information overload.
+What stops people from beginning to prepare?
+People often fail when beginning to prepare because they don’t know where to start.
+Usually, people don’t know where to start due to information overload.
 Others are intimidated because other people seem so much more advanced.

 Putting off beginning to prepare until tomorrow is an easy path.
 After all, what are the odds of something happening?
 That right there is what people suffering from normalcy bias say!
 Please, please, please avoid normalcy bias and prepare today.

 The simple answer is never!
 You should always continue to prepare.
 That doesn’t mean you need to buy new stuff.
 But, it does mean you should keep fine-tuning your preparedness.